grzeswol/xkcdToKindleConverter/README.md

 xkcdToKindleConverter
 =====================

-Converts xkcd comics to .mobi format using kindlegen app by Amazon.
+Converts xkcd comics to .mobi format using kindlegen app developed by Amazon.